-

 What are the key means of effecting the acquisition of a publicly traded company?

-Generally, control over a public company can be obtained either directly from the shareholders without making a public offer in case it is not publicly traded, or through merger and/or division of public companies subject to obtaining relevant court approval or by the making of a public offer in the case of publicly traded companies.
+A publicly traded company may be acquired through merger and/or division of public companies subject to obtaining relevant court approval or by the making of a public offer, pursuant to the Takeover Bids Law (41(I)/2007).

 -